WRRC

 For companies pursuing ESG (Environmental, Social, Governance) commitments, WRRC offers a measurable, high-impact way to strengthen environmental and social stewardship.
 Wildlife rescue, elephant welfare, human–wildlife conflict mitigation, and scientific rehabilitation practices contribute directly to:

-• E (Environmental):biodiversity protection, ecological restoration, reduced mortality of wildlife, healthier ecosystems.
+• E (Environmental):biodiversity protection, ecological restoration, reduced mortality of wildlife, and healthier ecosystems.

 • S (Social):community safety, awareness programs, training, and coexistence strategies.